-WHEREFORE, the Plaintiff on behalf of himself, others similarly situated and on behalf of the United States respectfully requests that the Court award the following relief:
+WHEREFORE, the Plaintiff Edwards on Count I on behalf of himself, others similarly situated and on behalf of the United States and the Plaintiff, United States of America, on Count II, respectfully request that the Court award the following relief:

-- A. Declare that Defendant Snowden has breached his contracts, the Secrecy Agreement[s] and his fiduciary obligations to the Plaintiff, the American people and to the Government of the United States; - B. Declare the Hollywood Defendants to be unlawful benefactors of the wrongfully disclosed documents by their misuse and possession of such stolen property; - C. Impose a constructive trust over, and permit the United States Government to obtain an accounting of, all monies, gains, profits, royalties, and other advantages that all Defendants have derived, or will derive in the future, from the publication, distribution, sale, serialization, or republication in any form, including any other rights, of the work entitled "Citizenfour," whether or not such gains remain in Defendant Snowden's possession or in the possession, custody or control, whether direct or indirect, of any other Defendant herein. - D. Require the Defendants to relinquish the proceeds accounted for to the United States; - E. To the extent that any such revenues, gains, royalties or other advantages are no longer in Defendant Snowden's possession, but are in other Defendants' possession, custody or control, whether direct or indirect, to seek and obtain an award for monetary damages for proceeds and other benefits wrongfully obtained thereby as a result of the breach; and
+- A. Declare that Defendant Snowden has breached his contracts, the Secrecy Agreement[s] and his fiduciary obligations to the Plaintiff, the American people and to the Government of the United States; - B. Declare the Hollywood Defendants to be unlawful benefactors of the wrongfully disclosed documents by their misuse and possession of such stolen property; - C. Impose a constructive trust over, and permit the United States Government to obtain an accounting of, all monies, gains, profits, royalties, and other advantages that all Defendants have derived, or will derive in the future, from the publication, distribution, sale, serialization, or republication in any form, including any other rights, of the work entitled "Citizenfour," whether or not such gains remain in direct or indirect, of any other Defendant herein.

+Defendant Snowden's possession or in the possession, custody or control, whether longer in Defendant Snowden's possession, but are in other Defendants' possession, custody or control, whether direct or indirect, to seek and obtain an award for monetary damages for proceeds and other benefits wrongfully obtained thereby as a result of the breach; and